 According to peer city research, majority of the programs use local funds to operate on-demand services.
-The local funds include savings from eliminated fixed-route service, local sales tax, and fare recovery.
+The local funds include savings from eliminated fixed-route service, local sales tax, and fare recovery from the program.

 The City of Arlington uses FTA formula 5307 funding for operations, but since this is the only public transportation option in the city, those funds are available.
 Valley Regional Transit uses 5307 funding and the City of Boise pays for local match.
 Marin Transit uses 5310 funds for operations, but these funds are limited for trips serving seniors and people with disabilities.
+Each of these agencies followed federal regulations, such as having accessible vehicles and reporting.